 Here are few more versions I did with a bit of filter editing.

-For my 4th project this semester, I'm gonna try to make poster in celebration of graduation day.
+I'm gonna try to make poster in celebration of graduation day.
 As a special treatment, I'm using a new art style, which is a blend between my freshman and junior year art styles.
 I also want to include as many friends as possible, so drawing them all in cartoon form, and I'm going to include a lot of stuff in the background, all being memorable pieces from when I was young, up until me being 18.
 I feel this project is going to reflect on how much I've come along in the past 18 years.
 All the memories, the friends I've made and family, who have sticked me.
+I want to have it shown off on Graduation Day.

 The name is Brandon Iturralde, and I'm in Art III Honors.
 This year of art taught me to be more responsible, and hard work pays off in the end.